shivanand-Mathapati-Analyst/sql-superstore-sales-analysis/README.md

 - **Duplicate check** — confirms `RowID` uniquely identifies every record
 - **Null check** — across all key transactional columns (Sales, Profit, Discount, Quantity, dates, IDs)
 - **Invalid value check** — negative sales/quantities, out-of-range discounts, ship dates earlier than order dates
-- **Date range validation** — confirms the dataset spans January 2014 to December 2017
+- **Date range validation** — confirms the dataset spans January 2014 to December 2017 (Some shipdates upto January 2018)
 - **Primary Key constraint** — `RowID` is enforced as the Primary Key on the working copy table

 No data quality issues were found — the dataset is complete and suitable for sales, customer, product, profitability, and operational analysis.